remotion-dev/remotion/packages/docs/docs/cli/render.md

 [Render a subset of a video](/docs/config#setframerange).
 Example: `--frames=0-9` to select the first 10 frames.
 To render a still, use the `still` command.
 Available since v2.0.

+### `--every-nth-frame`

+[Render only every nth frame.](/docs/config#seteverynthframe) This option may only be set when rendering GIFs.
+This allows you to lower the FPS of the GIF.

+For example, if the `fps` is 30, and `--every-nth-frame` is 2, the FPS of the GIF is `15`.

 ### `--bundle-cache`

 [Enable or disable Webpack caching](/docs/config#setcachingenabled).
 This flag is enabled by default, use `--bundle-cache=false` to disable caching.
 Available since v2.0.